roidrole/CABIN/mods/readme.md

-# Why the mod jars?
+# Why the mod jar?
 - Computercraft tweaked has stopped uploading patches to curseforge.
 This includes the patch that fixes it crashing with Create 6.0.
 The mod itself is on the [Approved Non-CurseForge Mods list](https://support.curseforge.com/en/support/solutions/articles/9000197913-non-curseforge-mods), and as such can be included in packs this way.
 Ideally I want this to be handed via buildscripts (no repo bloat), but for now this will work.
-- Ad Astra [has fixed](https://github.com/terrarium-earth/Ad-Astra/issues/692) crashing with Create V6, but has not pushed it to curseforge.
-As such, the repo will temporarily contain a patched build of the mod to help playtesters.